The Modern Mediterranean: From Colonial Sea to Environmental Crisis?

 The scale of contemporary population displacement has made the Mediterranean into a contentious region that reveals a complex set of historical dynamics.
 Indeed, questioning the ‘crisis’ of migration and refuge has led scholars to ponder whether we are witnessing a truly ‘European crisis’.
 How can we understand the geopolitical and social relevance of the Mediterranean within European historical trajectories connecting east and west, and north and south?

-This course examines this and related questions through the field of modern Mediterranean studies.
-It seeks to understand - through a combination of intellectual and socio-political histories - how historians and anthropologists have conceptualised the sea and its constitutive processes.
+In this module we examine this and related questions through the field of modern Mediterranean studies.
+We will seek to understand - through a combination of intellectual and socio-political histories - how historians and anthropologists have conceptualised the sea and its constitutive processes.

 Learning objectives